yaswanth-reddy14/bootstrap5-ui-project-/Reflection.md

 ---

-## Time Taken

-Approximate time spent on the project:

-- Understanding the requirements – 1 hour
-- Exploring Bootstrap documentation – 2 hours
-- Developing the Home page – 3 hours
-- Developing the About and Contact pages – 3 hours
-- Styling, testing, deployment, and documentation – 2 hours

-**Total Time:** Approximately 11 hours

----

 ## Conclusion

 This project gave me practical experience with Bootstrap 5 and responsive web development.
 It helped me understand how different Bootstrap components can be combined to create a complete website instead of using them individually.
 I also became more comfortable using Git, GitHub, and GitHub Pages for managing and deploying a project.
 Overall, this assignment improved both my Bootstrap knowledge and my confidence in building responsive user interfaces.